Featured New York Life Manager: Samuel Bridgeman.

-As a young man, Samuel Bridgeman learned lessons of competition and teamwork on the basketball court that he has carried with him through a successful 28-year career at New York Life.
-Growing up in East Chicago, Ind., he was a junior and senior class president at East Chicago Washington High School, a member of the National Honor Society and president of the school band.
+As a young basketball player, Samuel Bridgeman learned lessons of competition and teamwork that he has carried with him through a successful 30-year career at New York Life.
+Growing up in East Chicago, Ind., he was a junior and senior class president at East Chicago Washington High School, a member of the National Honor Society, and president of the school band.
 He was also a basketball star, winning a basketball scholarship to the University of Denver.
-A talent for basketball ran in Sam’s family.
+A talent for basketball ran in his family.
 His brother Ulysses Lee “Junior” Bridgeman, spent 12 years as a player in the National Basketball Association.

 That kind of focus and dedication has translated to professional success.
-After college, Sam was working as a manager for Sears when a former boss recruited him to New York Life.
-He spent several years as an Agent, achieving Council three times, and as a sales manager.
-Next, he moved into training and management, first in the North Colorado office and then in the Houston office.
-Sam attributes his success to focus, dedication and patience.
-“Athletes understand deferred gratification,” Sam notes.
-“And as an Agent, success is not immediate; you have to make a lot of calls and do a lot of work to be successful.”
+After college, when Bridgeman was working as a manager at Sears, a former boss recruited him to New York Life.
+He spent several years as an agent, achieving Council three times.
+After serving as a sales manager manager for more than three years, Bridgeman moved into training and management, first in the Northern Colorado office and then to the Houston office.
+Bridgeman attributes his success to focus, dedication, and patience.
+“Athletes understand deferred gratification,” he notes.
+“And as an agent, success is not immediate; you have to make a lot of calls and do a lot of work to be successful.”

-As a member of the management team in the Houston General Office, Sam played a major role in developing a number of initiatives for the company.
-In 2009 Sam took on the role as Assistant Vice President for Field Training and Development, working with African American Agents around the country.
-In April of 2011, Sam was promoted to Corporate Vice President, Zone Training Officer; he is now responsible for the development of trainers in the West Central Zone for New York Life.
-Living in Texas with his wife Yvonne, Sam is a member of Christ Presbyterian in Flower Mound Texas.
+As a member of the management team in the Houston office, Bridgeman played a major role in developing a number of initiatives for the company.
+In 2009, he was appointed to Assistant Vice President for Field Training and Development, working with African American agents around the country.
+In April 2011, he was promoted to Corporate Vice President, Zone Training Officer.
+Currently, Bridgeman is responsible for the development of trainers in the West Central Zone.
+Living in Texas with his wife Yvonne, he is a member of Christ Presbyterian in Flower Mound, Texas.
 He has been on several mission trips to Mexico, coaching a basketball team of children at risk, helping them succeed through teamwork and skill.

 Making a difference.

-When asked about the difference between being an Agent and a manager, Sam says, “I tell people one’s not better than the other.
+When asked about the difference between being an agent and a manager, Bridgeman says, “I tell people one’s not better than the other.
 It’s whatever suits you.
-Either way, as I like to say, you can make a difference.
-You can make a difference oneto- one as an Agent helping individual families and building blocks of business.
-Or you can make a difference by helping other people build a career.”
-Both have their rewards, he says.
+You can make a difference one-on-one as an agent helping individual families and building blocks of business.
+Or, you can make a difference by helping other people build a career.
+Both have their rewards,” he says.
 “While in Houston, I had a lady I trained who came to me and said, “You’re the reason I am here.”
-He adds, with a laugh, “She calls me Yoda.”

 Why New York Life?